 - Application of Epidemiology in Public Health.
 (3) (Prereq: EPID 701 and EPID 741) (every fall) The purpose of this course is to develop applied research skills in epidemiology in the context of public health research and practice.
-Covers methods focusing on competencies, skills, and characteristics essential to the practice of public health. - Nutritional Epidemiology.
+Covers methods focusing on competencies, skills, and characteristics essential to the practice of public health. - EPID 763 Nutritional Epidemiology.
 (3) (Prereq: EPID 701 or 700 and BIOS 701 or 700). (every fall) Covers methodology for investigating nutrition's role in health, including nutritional assessment and the design and interpretation of research studies.
 Substantive issues emphasize major public health concerns of the 21st century. - EPID 767 GIS and Public Health Applications.
-(3) (spring of every odd year .
+(3) (Every even fall).
 Principles and application of basic and intermediate-level GIS technologies in public health practice and research. - Reproductive Epidemiology.
-(3) (Prereq: EPID 701/700, BIOS 701/700, or permission of instructor) (spring of every even year) Epidemiology of major reproductive outcomes in humans with emphasis on pathophysiology, risk factors, analytic methods of investigation and surveillance/monitoring of reproductive events. - EPID 769 Clinical Effectiveness.
-(3) (fall of every odd year- not offered fall 2017) This course develops skills in the application of epidemiologic methods to clinical effectiveness research, defined as generating evidence to inform stakeholders about treatment options, and improve treatment safety, quality, efficiency and effectiveness. - EPID 770 Social Epidemiology.
-(3) (Prereq: EPID 700/701 or equivalent) (spring of every even year not offered spring 2018) Influence of social factors and the distribution of those factors on patterns of health and disease.
+(3) (Prereq: EPID 701/700, BIOS 701/700, or permission of instructor) (spring of every even year) Epidemiology of major reproductive outcomes in humans with emphasis on pathophysiology, risk factors, analytic methods of investigation and surveillance/monitoring of reproductive events. - EPID 770 Social Epidemiology.
+(3) (Prereq: EPID 700/701 or equivalent) (currently not being offered) Influence of social factors and the distribution of those factors on patterns of health and disease.
 Including individual-level examinations of the role of social determinants in producing health, as well as more macro-level examinations of patterns of social disparities in health status. - Practical Methods for Secondary Data Analysis.
 (3) (Prereq: EPID700/701, BIOS 700/701, EPID 741 or Co-req with instructor permission, pre/co-req: either BIOS 757/758 or BIOS 754).
 Introduction to data sources and methods commonly used by epidemiologists and health analysts in state or federal health departments and research settings.
 Methods include data management and analysis using SAS, data interpretation, survey designs, and innovative record linkages. - EPID 790 Independent Study.
 (1-6) (Prereq: permission of instructor) Directed research on a topic to be developed by M.P.H. or M.S.P.H. student and instructor.
-May be repeated.

-- EPID 794 Special Topics in Epidemiology.
+May be repeated. - EPID 794 Special Topics in Epidemiology.
 (1-6) - Public Health Practice.
-(1-6) (Prereq:All core courses and at least one SPH course) Performance of a limited work of service project in a public need setting, pursuit of planned learning objectives related to previously identified aspects of the student's chosen role.
+(1-6) (Prereq: All core courses and at least one SPH course) Performance of a limited work of service project in a public need setting, pursuit of planned learning objectives related to previously identified aspects of the student's chosen role.
 Self-monitoring and regular seminars focusing on learning accomplishments.
+(Pass/Fail grading)

-(Pass/Fail grading) - EPID 799 Thesis Preparation.
-(1-9) - EPID 800 Epidemiologic Methods II.
-(3) (Prereq: EPID 741 or permission of instructor). (every fall) Advanced quantitative methods and strategies in the design of epidemiologic studies.
-Multivariable risk models, exposure-time relationships, interactions between causes and interpretation of findings. - EPID 801 Advanced Analytical Methods in Epidemiology.
+- EPID 799 Thesis Preparation.
+(1-9) - EPID 800 Advanced Methodological Theory in Epidemiology.
+(3) (Prereq: EPID 741 or permission of instructor). (every fall) Advanced epidemiologic methods in the design of epidemiologic studies, with emphasis on causal inference.
+Theories and frameworks of causation and interactions between causes and graphical visualization tools. - EPID 801 Advanced Analytical Methods in Epidemiology.
 (3) (Prereq: EPID 741 and BIOS 757 or equivalent courses) (every spring) Application of advanced analytical methods, relying heavily on problem solving, data analysis and interpretation. - EPID 802 Epidemiologic Methods III.
-(3) (Prereq: EPID 800 or permission of instructor). (offered Fall 2017 and then changes to every spring semester beginning Spring 2019) Extension of research design and development issues with focus on grant writing. - EPID 820 Seminar in the Epidemiology of Health Effects of Physical Activity.
-(3) (Prereq: EPID 741, BIOS 759) (currently not offered) Seminar presentation and group discussion on the major issues in the study of physical activity and exercise and its impact on health. - EPID 845 Doctoral Seminar Topics.
+(3) (Prereq: EPID 800 or permission of instructor). (every Spring) Extension of research design and development issues with focus on grant writing. - EPID 820 Seminar in the Epidemiology of Health Effects of Physical Activity.
+(3) (Prereq: EPID 741, BIOS 759) (currently not being offered) Seminar presentation and group discussion on the major issues in the study of physical activity and exercise and its impact on health. - EPID 845 Doctoral Seminar Topics.
 (1, repeatable up to 3 times) (Prereq: complete at least one semester of coursework and consent of instructor) (every semester) May be repeated for credit as content varies by title.
 (Pass/Fail grading)